Santiago-Labs/telophasecli/README.md

 Open-source AWS Control Tower.

 # Why
 Manage your Account Factory with code.
 One place to provision new accounts and apply CDK stacks across all your AWS accounts.

-Tag AWS accounts to apply changes to a subset of your global infrastructure.
+We developed this tool because we have experienced the pain of managing multiple AWS accounts with Control Tower and Cloudformation Templates.
+Amazon forces you to login to their UI and manage all your infrastructure from within the portal where changing accounts while using SSO is a pain.

+That's is why we developed `telopahsecli`.
+We wanted a way to apply our CDK code across many AWS accounts with code and with a great UX.

 ## Future Development
 Support for multi-cloud organizations with a unified account factory.

 Drift detection/prevention

+Guardrails around account resources
+Guardrails around new Accounts similar to Control Tower rules.

 # Features
 ## Provision AWS accounts via code